Apple Cinnamon Protein Pancakes (Greek Yogurt, Gluten-Free)

 Instructions

-- In a bowl, combine the Greek yogurt, maple syrup, and cinnamon.
-Fold in the whipped cream until well combined.
+- In a bowl, stir together 1/4 cup Greek yogurt, 1 tablespoon maple syrup, and 1/4 teaspoon cinnamon.
+Gently fold in 1 cup whipped cream until smooth and fluffy.

 I just finished off the first batch of these and they were wonderful.
 I had to sub brown rice flour for oat flour because I was in a hurry but it was still great.
 My family is used the standard American diet and not having the sugar and texture they are used to is rough but your recipes make it much easier to keep them happy and healthy.